kuegi/defichain_maxi/ocean-client/README.md

 Disabled: rewards will be directly reinvested as DFI

 ### VAULTMAXI_OCEAN_URL
+(will be added internally to the list of `/defichain-maxi/settings/ocean-urls`)
 value: string

 If provided, this overrides the url to be used as the ocean endpoint. default is "https://ocean.defichain.com" , but you could use custom providers like mydefichain: "https://ocean.mydefichain.com"